nrfconnect/sdk-sidewalk/doc/testing.rst

       ./build/testbinary

-Integration Testing
+Integration testing
 ===================

-Integration tests are designed to verify that multiple components work together as expected.
+Integration tests are designed to ensure that multiple components function together as expected.

-There are two main purposes of integration tests:
+The objectives of those tests are as follows:

-* Verify that multiple files and functions work together as one module, e.g. crypto, timer, storage.
-Those tests typically operates on Sidewalk Platform Abstraction Layer (PAL) API.
-Usually there is a dedicated Kconfig option to enable/disable the module.
+* Ensuring that various files and functions operate as one module, for example, crypto, timer, and storage.
+  Those tests typically use the Sidewalk Platform Abstraction Layer (PAL) API, and have a dedicated Kconfig option that enables or disables the module.
-* Verify that module works correctly on specify Nordic SoC.
-This type of tests was sometimes called "unit test on hardware".
+* Validating that the module performs correctly on the :ref:`supported SoCs <hardware_requirements>`.
+  This type of testing is occasionally referred to as *unit test on hardware*.

-To run integration test:
+To run the integration test, complete the following steps based on the environment you are using:

 .. tabs::

     .. tab:: native_sim (PC)

         #.
 Go to the integration test folder:

             .. code-block:: bash

                 cd sidewalk/tests/integration/<test_name>

         #.
 Build the test application by running the following command:

             .. code-block:: bash

                 west build -b native_sim

         #.
 Run the test application by running the following command:

             .. code-block:: bash

                 ./build/<test_name>/zephyr/zephyr.exe

-    .. tab:: nRF (development boards)
+    .. tab:: Development kits

         #.
 Go to the integration test folder: